 - Disasters: Every insurance company excludes active participation in war and criminal activities.
-In a few cases though, there’s even a clause that excludes victims of natural and man-made disasters.
+In several cases, there’s even a clause that excludes victims of natural and man-made disasters.
 Given recent bombings in Thailand, you might want to make sure this isn’t the case in your plan.

-There are additional conditions that can seriously affect the viability of your insurance cover:
+There are additional terms and conditions that can seriously affect the viability of your insurance cover:

-- Travel: Are you covered when traveling to your home country and other destinations?
+- Area of Coverage: Are you covered when traveling to your home country and other destinations?
 If so, for how long?
 Not a big deal really, since travel insurance can be had for cheap: As long as you don’t forget signing up for it every time you go abroad.

 - Chronic Diseases: Not a limitation you see very often.
 Most of the time, insurance companies exclude previously existing conditions, but anything new is covered in full.
 A few exceptions limit coverage of chronic diseases.
 That’s something I would be worried about.
 Especially in the case of OPD coverage, some of the really expensive claims are chronic diseases (diabetes, kidney diseases…)

 - Medical Evacuation: Some insurance companies offer this as an optional benefit.
-It’s especially useful if your coverage limit is on the low end.
-This way, in case of something severe, you can get flown home (assuming your home country offers a social security program that’ll get you treated there at no cost).
-If your limit is very high, I imagine the insurance might even offer it themselves (regardless if you selected it or not) – because flying you home might be cheaper for them than paying for an extended stay at a top tier hospital.
+The usefulness depends on where you’re based (e.g. in Bangkok or in the countryside).
+Most competitive-priced plans will not fly you to your home country, but only to the next suitable center of treatment (which in 99% of all cases is Bangkok).
+If you don’t leave Bangkok much or get travel insurance when you do, there’s little point in requiring medical evacuation.
+The exception?
+If your limit is very high, I imagine the insurance might even offer it themselves (regardless if you selected it or not) – because flying you home might be cheaper for them than paying for an extended stay at a top tier hospital in Thailand.
 But don’t count on it.